Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

 # Introduction: Rationale and Foresight of the Guidelines

-The first lines of the introduction highlight a serious flawn of the draft: the pillars that underpin the Commission’s vision show a fundamental bias:
+The first lines of the introduction highlight a serious flaw of the draft: the pillars that underpin the Commission’s vision show a fundamental bias:

 1. increasing public and private investments in AI to boost its uptake,